taishiwalden/taishiwalden.com/src/posts/about.md

 - [ ] Build a full stack web application.
 Track the live project [here](https://www.fiveyearplan.lovable.app)
 - [ ] Pass the N2 [JLPT Exam](https://www.jlpt.jp/e/certificate/)
+- [ ] Start a Substack for sharing my ideas and anything I find interesting
+- [ ] Complete a Hyrox Competition with a partner

 <!--
   <summary>🚧 What are my goals in 2025?</summary>